MANN981/Achie-Discord-Bot/Privacy Policy.md

 User data is retained only as long as necessary to provide services and may be deleted upon user request.

-## Children's Privacy

-Achie Bot is not intended for individuals under the age of 13.
-If you suspect a child has provided personal information, please contact the developer.

 ## Changes to this Privacy Policy

 This Privacy Policy may be updated periodically.
 Any changes will be effective immediately upon posting.